 This information provides you with a brief autiline of the services available to you.
 These services are not insured benefits.
-Reimbursement for any service expenses is limited to the terms and conditions of the policy under which you are insured.
-You may be required to pay for services not covered.
+Reimbursoment for any service expenses is limited to the terms and conditions of the policy under which you are insured.
+Your may be required to pay for services not covered.
 A third party vendor may provide services to you.
 AXA Assistance makes every effort to refer you to appropriate medical and other service providers.
 It is not responsible for the quality or results of service provided by independent providers.

-In all cases, the medical provider, facility, legal counsel or other professional service provider suggested by AXA Assistance are not employees or agents of AXA Assistance and the choice of provider is yours alone.
-AXA Assistance assumes no liability for the services provided to younder this arrangement, nor is it liable for any negligence or other wrongful acts or omissions of any of the legal or health care professionals providing services to you.
+Access to real-time destination-based health, security, and travel-related resources and self-service tools before or during travel excursions, including security alerts and country profiling or results of service provided by independent providers.
+In all cases, the medical provider, facility, legal counsel or other professional service provider suggested by AXA Assistance are not employees or agents of AXA Assistance and the choice of provider is your alone, AXA Assistance assumes on liability for the services provided to you und or this arrangement, nor is it liable for any negligence or other wrongful acts or ombisions of any of the legal or health care professionals providing services loyou.
 Travel assistance services are not available if your coverage under the policy is not in effect.